Wiccan (character): Relationships

 Exchanges between Wiccan and Hulkling shows that the two teens are definitely lovers.
 Allan Heinberg confirmed this speculation, stating that his intent was to reveal the relationship, and he was surprised that his subtle clues were picked up on so quickly.

-Kate advises that Asgardian should change his codename to avoid puns regarding his sexuality when the press discovers that he's in a relationship with Hulkling, implying that the others already knew the two are gay.
-Kate, along with Stature, suggested the codename, "Wiccan," which Billy adopts.
+Kate advises that Asgardian should change his codename to avoid puns regarding his sexuality when the press discovers that he is in a relationship with Hulkling, implying that the others already knew the two are gay.
+Kate, along with Stature, suggested the codename "Wiccan", which Billy adopts.

 When the team agrees to give an interview to Kat Farrell, Jessica Jones warns Billy and Teddy that Farrell will probably ask if the rumors about them are true.
 After some deliberation, the two decide to tell Farrell, with Teddy adding, "Why should Northstar have all the fun?"

 In Young Avengers Presents #3, Hulkling and Wiccan's romantic relationship is handled much more openly than previous issues.
 In it, they refer to one another as boyfriends.
 Speed also asks if their relationship is "getting hot and heavy" and jokes that Billy and Teddy would have a disastrous "mixed marriage" due to Teddy's alien heritage.

-In the aftermath of The Children's Crusade, Billy falls into a months long depression, watching from the sidelines as New York is turned into "Spider Island" and the Human Torch is resurrected.
+In the aftermath of The Children's Crusade, Billy falls into a months-long depression, watching from the sidelines as New York is turned into "Spider Island" and the Human Torch is resurrected.
 Teddy is able to bring Billy back "out of the dark" by proposing to him.

 In Young Avengers Vol. 2, Billy and Teddy's relationship is tested due to the meddling of Loki, who plants the idea in Teddy's head that he is not real and was unknowingly created by Billy using his reality warping powers.
 Teddy is kissed by Prodigy.
 The couple reconcile at the conclusion of the storyline and are last seen happily dancing together at Marvel Boy's party.